Main Rewards of the Clinical Pivot

 01

-Speed Through Smart Matching By figuring out what a company truly needs right now, you speed up hiring and show how you can help them reach their goals sooner.
+Speed Through Smart Matching Figuring out what a company actually needs right now speeds up hiring and shows how you can help them reach their goals sooner.
 Focusing on Speed means you start delivering value right away by clearing roadblocks that are currently stopping growth.

 -